carpentries/carpentries.org/content/posts/2026/04/maintainer-onboading.md

 ## Who can be a Maintainer?

 The Carpentries Maintainers work with the community to make sure that lessons stay up-to-date, accurate, functional and cohesive.
 They endeavor to be welcoming and supportive of contributions from all members of the community.
-More detailed information about what Maintainers do can be found [in our Handbook](https://docs.carpentries.org/handbooks/maintainers.html#roles-and-responsibilities).
+More detailed information about what Maintainers do can be found in the [Maintainers Handbook](https://docs.carpentries.org/handbooks/maintainers.html#roles-and-responsibilities).

 You do not need to be a Git expert to be a Maintainer.
 If you are familiar with the current [Library Carpentry](https://librarycarpentry.github.io/lc-git/) or [Software Carpentry Git materials](https://swcarpentry.github.io/git-novice/), you will have the foundation and support to learn the skills you will need as a Maintainer.